httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Multiple distinct signatures MAY be included in a single message.
 Each distinct signature MUST have a unique label.
 These multiple signatures could be added all by the same signer or could come from several different signers.
 For example, a signer may include multiple signatures signing the same message components with different keys or algorithms to support verifiers with different capabilities, or a reverse proxy may include information about the client in fields when forwarding the request to a service host, including a signature over the client's original signature values.

 The following non-normative example starts with a signed request from the client.
-A reverse proxy takes this request validates the client's signature.
+A reverse proxy takes this request and validates the client's signature.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792